 - If pre-existing cardiovascular disease coexists with overweight or obesity but not diabetes, the SELECT evidence base specifically supports Wegovy 2.4 mg.

 Compounded or counterfeit semaglutide is a separate concern.
 The FDA has issued postmarket alerts on this; Klarovel does not stock peptides and does not encourage sourcing semaglutide outside the regulated supply chain.
-Research-grade material is available from specialised suppliers under explicit research-use framing, with the regulatory ceiling firmly in mind.

 If you want to map your own protocol logic without guessing at conversions, the Klarovel peptide calculator provides dose-and-volume planning for the semaglutide class.
 The how Klarovel works page explains the protocol layer specifically.